Over recent years, low carb baking has become increasingly popular.

 Erythritol is the main ingredient in Swerve sweetener.

-I set out trying to find both positive and negative impacts of erythritol, but the studies are overwhelmingly positive.
+I set out trying to find both positive and negative impacts of erythritol, but the studies are generally positive.

-In a study looking at pre-diabetics, a daily dose of erythritol for 2 weeks had no effect on blood glucose levels (14).
+In a study looking at pre-diabetics, a daily dose of erythritol for two weeks did not affect blood glucose levels (14).

 Additionally, unlike natural sugars, erythritol appears to have a positive impact on dental health.
 Studies show that it inhibits harmful bacteria and reduces plaque - even more so than xylitol does (15, 16).